 The Head Office of the League is in London and full members can use the facilities of the London Clubhouse.
 They also have the advantage of reciprocal arrangements with many over-seas clubs.
 Further details may be found in the section “The League”.

 At Branch level, the ROSL operates as a social club providing opportunities for like-minded people to get together.
 Most of our members are now retired and many, but by no means all, have lived and worked abroad or have close over-seas ties.
 Local membership is inexpensive and details can be found in the “Membership” section.

 2010 was the centennial year of the League.

-Members of the Branch meet for coffee every Wednesday at the Castle Green Inn, from around 10:30am.
+Members of the Branch meet for coffee every Wednesday (when there is not a lunch) upstairs at Miles at Riverside, from around 10:30am.
 Prospective members are invited to come along and introduce themselves.